This article is not available in Chinese, view it in English

 Paternity Leave (for the second parent)

 - Duration: 1 week within the first 4 weeks after childbirth.
+You must inform Horizons in writing, in advance or as soon as possible after the birth.

 Short-Term Care Leave